 Student-initiated, non curriculum-related groups, upon receiving written permission from the principal, may use school facilities for group meetings during non-instructional time with adult supervision.
 Non-instructional time shall mean any time before or after regularly scheduled class periods.
 Meetings shall not interfere with the orderly conduct of the educational program or other school district operations.
 Curriculum-related student organizations may use the school facilities for meetings and other purposes before, after, and during the instructional school day.
 Curriculum-related activities shall have priority over the activities of any other organization.
-The principal shall have the responsibility to determine whether a group is curriculum-related groups.
+The principal shall have the responsibility to determine whether a group is curriculum- or non curriculum-related.
+Only students may attend and participate in meetings of non curriculum-related groups.
 Such attendance shall be strictly voluntary and student-initiated.
 School district personnel will be assigned to monitor approved meetings.
 For non curriculum-related groups, however, school district personnel shall not in any way participate in the meeting or assist in planning, criticizing, or encouraging attendance.
 Non-school persons cannot direct, conduct, control, or regularly attend activities or meetings of these non curriculum-related, student-initiated groups.
 All non curriculum related groups must be organized, promoted and led exclusively by students.
 Any participation by adults disqualifies the group from being considered student-initiated.
-YEARBOOK